glebpopoff/TeamCity-2018.1-Setup-Guide/README.md

 ```

 ### Vue Distribution Build Step
-Click on Build Steps under your build then add a new one.
+Go ahead and click on Build Steps under your build then add a new one.
 Select 'Command Line' and enter the following to add a build script that will build the app for distribution:

 - Step Name: 'Build Vue App'
 - Run: 'Custom script'